Atlas-2005/discord-bot/README.md

 # Discord Music bot

 ## How to update
-* Make changes in temprary patch branches
+* Make changes in temporary patch branches
 * Create a pull request into staging and merge yourself
-* Testing heppens in staging useing a test bot
+* Testing heppens in staging using a test bot
 * After testing is confirmed to work create a pull request to add to master
-* Pull request will be merged everyday during downtime at 10:00 am, 11:00 am, 1:00 pm, 2:00 pm.
+* Pull request will be merged every day during downtime at 10:00 am, 11:00 am, 1:00 pm, 2:00 pm.

 A simple discord bot that helps you manage your server by providing useful commands like playing music or deleting text messages.